-The number of GP Medicare-subsidised mental health-specific services (Mental Health Treatment items, review of a GP Mental Health Treatment Plan, and GP Mental Health Treatment Consultation) have increased 31.1 per cent from 2015-16 to 2019-20 on the Gold Coast.
-Table five shows that Robina had the largest per cent with 42.6 per cent (7,720 in 2015-16 to 10,295 in 2019-20).
-Ormeau-Oxenford had the greatest number of GP Medicare-subsidised mental health-specific services with 28,221 in 2019-20.
+The number of GP Medicare-subsidised mental health-specific services on the Gold Coast (including Mental Health Treatment items, review of a GP Mental Health Treatment Plan, and GP Mental Health Treatment Consultation) have increased by 31.1% from 2015-16 to 2019-20.
+The increase was the largest in Robina (42.6%), while Ormeau-Oxenford had the greatest number of services (n=28,221).